 Josef Pánek (b.
-1966) received his masters and PhD in Prague, Czech Rep., then worked in Norway and Australia, before finally returning to the Czech Republic.
-He debuted with a collection of short stories The Opal Digger (2013).
-His second book Love in the Time of Global Climate Change (Argo, 2017) won the Magnesia Litera, Czechia’s highest literary honour in 2018 and the rights have been sold to 9 countries so far.
+1966) received his masters and PhD in Prague, then worked in Norway and Australia before returning to the Czechia He debuted with a collection of short stories, entitled The Opal Digger (2013).
+His second book, Love in the Time of Global Climate Change (Argo, 2017) won the Magnesia Litera, Czechia’s highest literary honour in 2018.
+So far, its rights have been sold to nine countries.

 February 2017, 160 pages

 Available material: English sample, German translation, French translation

 Rights sold: Poland (Stara szkola), Bulgaria (Iskry), Italy (Keller editore), Croatia (Umjetnička organizacija Artikulacije), Egypt (Al Arabi), France (Éditions Denoël), Germany (KLAK Verlag), Serbia (Akademska Knjiga), Romania (Editura Casa Cartii de Stiinta)

-Remarkably dense and disturbing text from one of the most distinctive voices of contemporary Czech literature.
+Remarkably dense and disturbing text from one of the most distinctive voices in contemporary Czech literature.